ipsilon/eof/spec/implementation_matrix.md

 ## Solidity

 Last implementation resides at https://github.com/ethereum/solidity/pull/13825.
 This is based on the December 2022 version of EOF.

+## Vyper

+There is a contributor submitted PR from mid 2023 implementing some of EOF: https://github.com/vyperlang/vyper/pull/3457

 # Column Descriptions